Log Revolution

 The Log Revolution (Balvan revolucija / Балван револуција) was an insurrection which started on August 17, 1990, in areas of the Republic of Croatia which were populated significantly by ethnic Serbs.

-A full year of tension, including minor skirmishes, passed before these events would escalate into the Croatian War of Independence.
+A full year of tension, including minor skirmishes and sabotage, passed before these events would escalate into the Croatian War of Independence.

 Background

+In 1988–89, a series of street protests in Yugoslavia by supporters of Serbian leader Slobodan Milošević succeeded in overthrowing the government of the Socialist Republic of Montenegro as well as the governments of the Serbian provinces of Vojvodina and Kosovo, replacing their leaders with allies of Milošević.
+The western Yugoslav republics of Slovenia and Croatia successfully resisted the attempts to expand the revolt onto their territories, and turned against Milošević.
+On 8 July 1989, a large Serb nationalist rally was held in Knin, during which banners threatening a Yugoslav People's Army (JNA) intervention in Croatia, as well as Chetnik iconography was displayed.
 In the lead up to the first free elections in April and May 1990, the ethnic relations between the Croats and the Serbs in SR Croatia became a subject of political debate.

 The local Serbs in the village of Berak put up barricades in order to disrupt the elections.

-During the act of government transition from the former to the new authorities in Croatia, the Yugoslav People's Army (JNA) organized a "regular military maneuvre" in which a regiment of paratroopers was deployed to the Pleso Airport, which was taken as an implicit threat.
+During the act of government transition from the former to the new authorities in Croatia, the JNA organized a "regular military maneuvre" in which a regiment of paratroopers was deployed to the Pleso Airport, which was taken as an implicit threat.

-On May 14, 1990, the weapons of the Territorial Defense (TO) of Croatia were taken away by the Yugoslav People's Army, preventing the possibility of Croatia having its own weapons like it was done in Slovenia.
+On May 14, 1990, the weapons of the Territorial Defense (TO) of Croatia were taken away by the JNA, preventing the possibility of Croatia having its own weapons like it was done in Slovenia.
 According to Borisav Jović, then president of Yugoslavia, this action was done at the behest of the Republic of Serbia.
 This action left Croatia extremely vulnerable to pressure from Belgrade, whose leadership began to intensify their public challenges to Croatia's borders.